 If I could tell tall girls everywhere one thing, it would be that the blessings of being tall far outweigh the perceived negatives.

 Can you tell us about your work with Play Like A Girl?

 "Play Like A Girl really spoke to me when I read their mission statement; growing up, boys in sports would talk down each other by saying, ‘You play like a girl’.
 Now, the phrase ‘Play like a girl’ has taken on another meaning because of today’s strong, courageous and confident sportswomen.
 It’s such a wonderful organisation to be a part of."

 “Sports have had such a huge role in my life, not only because of the experiences, but the lifelong lessons of perseverance, conflict resolution and teamwork.
 I want to encourage the next generation of female athletes to promote the value of women’s sports."

 Are you confident with your height?

 "I am now but as a child, I was uncomfortable.
-Fourth grade was a turning point for me; I began playing organized basketball with girls ‘like me’ who were taller and liked sports.
+Fourth grade was a turning point for me; I began playing organised basketball with girls ‘like me’ who were taller and liked sports.
 I gained confidence gradually and felt like myself when competing.
 I stood up straight, not hiding my height."